yannikthegenius/YTG-REAPER/README.md

 7. Open REAPER.
 8. Close all "Missing Files" errors.
 9. Options > Themes > Pick any of the available "Reapertips" Themes.
-10. Switch to Toolbar 2 (top right button).
+10. Switch to Toolbar 2 (top right icon).
-11. Now, in Toolbar 2, click on second toolbar button: "ReaPack: Synchronize packages".
+11. Now, in Toolbar 2, click on second toolbar icon: "ReaPack: Synchronize packages".
 12. Restart REAPER.
 Errors are gone.
 13. Missing icons?
 Right click on any toolbar > "Customize toolbar..." > Double click on the icon you want to change > Pick any new icon > Apply.